AyuraBD/assignment-3/README.md

 This project is ideal for learning and demonstrating database normalization, foreign key constraints, and relationship mapping in PostgreSQL

-# Database Tables
+## Database Tables
 - users: Supports Admin and Customer roles,
 - vehicles: Managed primarily by Admin users, Helps track availability and usage history
 - bookings: Connects users and vehicles, Stores booking-related data such as time period and status

-## Tables
-- Users (Admin & Customer)
-- Vehicles
-- Bookings

 ## Relationships
-- One to Many: User → Bookings
+- One to Many: One user can create multiple bookings
-- Many to One: Bookings → Vehicle
+- Many to One: Multiple bookings can reference the same vehicle
 - One to One (Logical): Each booking connects exactly one user and one vehicle

 ## Files
-- queries.sql → Database schema
+- queries.sql --- Database Schema & Query Solutions
-- README.md → Project documentation
+- README.md --- Project documentation